top of page

 Inside the Burton Family Abode

 Sometimes a home has a story to tell—it just needs a little coaxing.
 That was the case with our Westover Hills project, which first caught our eye in 2019.
 Despite its '60s-era charm, this two-story ranch was weighed down by dated materials and design choices.
 But beneath that, we also saw some incredible potential.
-We embraced the home as a personal project for our family, modernizing the space with natural textures, rich wood finishes, and details that reflect its Texas roots.
+Mike and I bought the home and embraced it as a personal project for our family, modernizing the space with natural textures, rich wood finishes, and details that reflect its Texas roots.

-Five years later, we're thrilled to celebrate the home’s recent feature in Southern Living and invite you into our creative process.
+Five years later, we're honored and humbled to celebrate the home’s recent feature in Southern Living and invite you into the creative process behind its transformation.

 Austin-based luxury interior designer's personal home featured in Southern Living, Blair Burton interiors